pevey/sveltekit-turnstile/README.md

 ```

 Errors from within the components will be caused by a missing site key.
 Any errors are caught within a try/catch block and displayed in the console.
 Be sure to check the browser console if you have difficulty.

+## Acknowledgment

+This package initally borrowed from the first svelte component available for turnstile, which was written by @ghostdevv.